Korean Honorifics Explained: 존댓말 vs 반말 and How to Actually Use Them

 The shift from 존댓말 to 반말 is one of the most socially significant moments in a Korean relationship, and it almost never happens without some form of negotiation.

 K-dramas dramatize this moment with real intention.
-The speech level shifts in Crash Landing on You between the two leads are some of the clearest on-screen signals of how that relationship evolves — the change in register is doing narrative work that subtitles can't fully capture.
-In My Mister, the deliberate maintenance of formal speech between characters who are emotionally close becomes a kind of characterization in itself.
-These choices aren't stylistic accidents.
-They reflect real social mechanics that Korean writers and audiences understand intuitively.
+The speech level shifts in Crash Landing on You between the two leads are some of the clearest on-screen signals of how that relationship evolves.

 Korean Expressions: Both Speech Levels, Side by Side

-These eight expressions appear constantly across Korean dramas.
-Seeing them in both forms helps you hear the difference — and start making intentional choices about which one you're using.
+These expressions appear constantly in Korean dramas.
+Seeing them side by side helps you hear the difference and make intentional choices about what you use.

 존댓말 (Polite) 반말 (Casual) Romanization Meaning Drama Context